zen planner reviews · 2026

 Category-leading CrossFit programming

-Workout-of-the-day formats, attendance tracking, performance leaderboards and CrossFit-specific scoring are all first-class.
+Workout-of-the-day formats, attendance tracking, performance leaderboards and CrossFit-specific scoring are all built in.
 Reviews from CrossFit box owners consistently praise the depth and fit.

-Belt tracking, ranking progression, parent-and-child membership management, and event/tournament tracking are built natively.
-Martial arts schools find the product surface matches the operational shape.
+Belt tracking, ranking progression, parent-and-child membership management, and event/tournament tracking are all built in.
+Martial arts schools find the tool matches how they actually run.

 Multi-location depth at Pro tier